Allen makes strong debut for Padres in 4-1 win over Brewers

 TRAINER’S ROOM

 Brewers: 3B Mike Moustakas left with a bruised left hand after the fifth, when he was hit by a pitch by Allen.
+“He caught it in kind of his first three fingers.
+X-rays were negative,” Counsell said.
+“He was pretty sore coming out.
+A little scared for sure, but he’s all right.”

 UP NEXT